pingidentity/pingidentity-devops-getting-started/docs/reference/usingCertificates.md

 replace-certificate purge-retired-listener-certificates
 ```

 - It is also possible to purge the retired certificates from a single server rather than running a command on each pod, but it requires some configuration changes since it relies on an extended operation and a specific topology admin permission, so it will likely be easier to simply run the previous command on each server.
-Via dsconfig the necessary changes would be:
+Using dsconfig, the necessary changes would be:

 ```
 dsconfig create-extended-operation-handler \